agentcontest/agentcontest.github.io/2019/index.md

 The results will be published in Springer's [Lect.
 Notes Computer Challenges](https://www.springer.com/series/16528) series.

-Team | Title | Details
+Team | Title | DOI
 --- | --- | ---
-Organizers | The Multi-Agent Programming Contest - A résumé | Preprint on [arxiv](https://arxiv.org/)
+Organizers | The Multi-Agent Programming Contest - A résumé | -
 FIT BUT | Multi-Agent Programming Contest 2019 FIT BUT Team solution | -
-GOAL-DTU | GOAL-DTU: Development of Distributed Intelligence for the Multi-Agent Programming Contest | - LFC | LFC: Combining Autonomous Agents and Automated Planning in the Multi-Agent Programming Contest | Preprint on [arxiv](https://arxiv.org/)
+GOAL-DTU | GOAL-DTU: Development of Distributed Intelligence for the Multi-Agent Programming Contest | - LFC | LFC: Combining Autonomous Agents and Automated Planning in the Multi-Agent Programming Contest | - TRG | The Requirement Gatherers' Approach to the 2019 Multi-Agent Programming Contest Scenario | -

-TRG | The Requirement Gatherers' Approach to the 2019 Multi-Agent Programming Contest Scenario | Preprint on [arxiv](https://arxiv.org/)
+Preprints may be available on [arxiv](https://arxiv.org/).

 The Scenario: Agents Assemble
 -----------------------------